 As a small business owner, you need to accept plastic forms of payment to serve your customers.
-According to the 2018 TYSY U.S. Consumer Payment Study, 80% of American consumers prefer using debit or credit cards over cash for purchases.
-Knowing the high demand for these forms of payment, you may be wondering which credit card processing company is best for your small business.
+According to a 2018 payment study by Total System Services, 80% of U.S. consumers prefer using debit or credit cards over cash for purchases.
+Knowing the high demand for these forms of payment, you may be wondering which credit card-processing company is best for your small business.

-CNBC reports that around 30% of Americans make zero purchases in cash in an average week.
+CNBC reports that about 30% of Americans make zero purchases in cash in an average week.
 And 1 in 2 Americans carries cash with them less than half of the time they’re out.

-- In person, a credit card may be swiped using a magnetic stripe, dipped via EMV chip or tapped if it’s a near field communication (NFC)-enabled card.
-In-person credit card processing machines can range from desktop processors to smartphone readers, to tablets and mobile processors.
+- In person, a credit card may be swiped using a magnetic stripe, dipped if it has a chip with Europay, Mastercard and Visa (EMV) technology or tapped if it’s a near field communication (NFC)-enabled card.
+In-person credit card-processing machines can range from desktop processors to smartphone readers, to tablets and mobile processors.

 - Online or via a payment app, credit card information is entered via a payment gateway or virtual terminal and is processed for online purchase.

 Once the credit-card processor receives the payment information, the processor communicates with the customer’s bank through the credit card network.
 The customer’s bank approves or denies the purchase.
 For example, if someone is trying to pay with a stolen card that has been frozen, the bank will reject the purchase.

 Approval is sent back through the payment processor and then is finished processing at the credit card reader or terminal.

 To finalize the payment (the transfer of funds from the customer’s bank account to the business bank account), your small business sends batches of approved transactions.
 Some credit card-processing companies will charge fees per transaction or a percentage of sales.